-The signs of ovulation vary from woman to woman, and it’s possible some women will not experience any ovulation symptoms.
+Ovulation symptoms vary from woman to woman, and it’s possible some women will not experience any ovulation symptoms.
 Ovulation timing also differs.
 Some women ovulate like clockwork on the same day of their cycle every month, and other women may ovulate on varying days each month.

 Because ovulation is tied to getting pregnant, it’s important to pay attention to signs that may indicate that you are ovulating.
-Let’s learn about ovulation, its symptoms and how to track it so that you can get pregnant quicker and easier.
+Let’s learn about ovulation, ovulation symptoms and how to track it so that you can get pregnant quicker and easier.

 Signs and Symptoms of Ovulation

 - Change in cervical fluid – the Cervical fluid that resembles “egg whites” is a sign you are near ovulation or are ovulating.
 Every woman can experience her own type of cervical fluid, and not all cervical fluid looks the same.
 Ovulation usually takes place on the day a woman has the most amount of wet fluid.
 There are products available to help improve cervical fluid production if that is an issue.